Hepatitis C

 • Tattooing and Piercing: Using unsterilized equipment for tattoos or piercings can also pose a risk of transmission.

-Diagnosis involves blood tests to detect the presence of the hepatitis C virus and determine its genotype.
+Diagnosis involves blood tests to detect the presence of the Hepatitis C virus and determine its genotype.
 Additional tests, such as liver function tests and liver biopsy or imaging, may be conducted to assess liver damage.

 Treatment typically involves antiviral medications known as direct-acting antivirals (DAAs), which can effectively clear the virus from the body.
 The specific treatment regimen depends on the genotype of the virus and the extent of liver damage.

-You should see a doctor if you are at risk for hepatitis C, have symptoms of the disease, or have received a positive test result.
+You should see a doctor if you are at risk for Hepatitis C, have symptoms of the disease, or have received a positive test result.
 Regular follow-up with a healthcare provider is necessary to manage the infection and monitor liver health.

 Potential complications include chronic liver disease, cirrhosis, liver cancer, and liver failure.
 Early diagnosis and treatment are essential to prevent these complications and maintain overall liver health.